 Some debt is worse than others.
 Consumer debt is the worst.
 Credit cards and similar debt has no reason to be in your life.
 The worst parts of my life generally included money I owed someone else, usually the bank.
 It’s not worth it.
 If I can convince you of one thing, it is to avoid debt.

 Student loans are a tough one.
 I still say you should avoid student loans.
 I am willing to spend what I have on learning, but paying interest means you will have less later to spend on learning and experiences.
 With rare exception, student loans must be avoided.
 If you find yourself in a situation where a small student loan makes sense, pay it off as fast as possible.
 No games or gimmicks to avoid paying the debt at all.
-Life is too short for such burdens.
+Life is too short to waste on such burdens.

 Business loans sometimes are the right thing to use.
 Again, use business loans sparingly and only for things that currently bring a profit.
 Borrowing for a speculative business venture is gambling and that always ends badly.
 Pay down the business loan as quickly as possible.
 Profits and cash flow are always better when the bank is not getting a piece of the action.

 Mortgages are the biggie.
 Buying your first home probably requires a mortgage.
-I am okay with a mortgage as long as it is not a tool to buy more home than you can afford.
+I am okay with a mortgage as long as it is not a tool to buy more house than you can afford.
 Make extra payments.
 Kill the mortgage as fast as possible.
 Never fall for the tax deduction trick either.
 The mortgage interest deduction is a joke and really worthless.
 You still get the standard deduction if you don’t itemize, so paying off the mortgage can sometimes be like double-dipping.
 Of course, the tax code will probably change by the time you get that far.
 You understand what I am saying.
 Keep debt low and retire it as quickly as you can.

 Debt is a lot of stress, stress you don’t need.
 Debt will distract you from the things that bring you the greatest happiness and joy in life.
 It will take you away from family and friends.
 Tie you down to a job you hate.
 Debt causes people to do things they would never consider otherwise.
 If you never had a penny of debt in your life you will not have missed a thing.